Eclypses/mte-relay-server/guides/aws/mte-relay-server-container-usage-guide.md

 - `CLIENT_ID_SECRET`
   - **Required**
   - A secret that will be used to sign the x-mte-client-id header.
 A 32+ character string is recommended.
   - Note: This will allow you to personalize your client/server relationship.
+It is required to validate the sender.
 - `REDIS_URL`
-  - **Required**
+  - **Strongly Recommended in Production Environments**
   - The entry point to your Redis ElastiCache cluster.
+If null, the container will use internal memory.
+In load-balanced workflows, a common cache location is essential to maintain a paired relationship with the upstream API Relay.

 ### Optional Configuration Variables: